 Duolingo introduced a concept of “learning streaks” in their app which allowed the users to know how many days in a row, they’ve consistently used the app to learn something new.
 Streaks are some of the most shareable concepts for social validation, and that made people spread awareness for Duolingo.
 Because of the time and money that was spent on designing a very interactive educational product, their marketing was done by their users!

 This, in the real sense, appears to be “Build a superb product, and they’ll come”.

 How much money does Duolingo make?

 As per their recent financial figures for the year 2019, they generated $100 million in revenue from premium subscriptions and advertising.
-The current known employee count is 250 with over 300 million users onboard.
+The currently known employee count is 250 with over 300 million users on board.

 Duolingo SWOT Analysis